-About five percent of Americans are now working more than one job according to the U.S. Dept. of Labor Bureau of Labor Statistics.
+About five percent of Americans are now working more than one job according to the U.S. Department of Labor Bureau of Labor Statistics.
 Reasons to work multiple jobs might include the following:

 - Difficulty finding a full-time job